Freelancing offers a lot of freedom, but also significant responsibility. That's especially true when tax time rolls around.

 "With Social Security benefits falling short of meeting the income needs of retirees, freelancers must take action in order to secure their own retirement," he said.
 "The good news is there are many retirement planning options they can leverage to help stash funds away for the future while also reducing significant tax liability."

-Additional reporting by Sue Marquette Poremba.
+Additional reporting by Sean Peek and Sue Marquette Poremba.
 Some source interviews were conducted for a previous version of this article.